 4. Decreasing stimuli to grooming or over-grooming

 While most healthy cats will groom regularly, over-grooming can be a problem in some.
-Over-grooming, regardless of the cause, increases their ingestion of hair and consequently increases their chances of developing hairballs.
-It is prudent, therefore, for pet parents to be aware of the potential causes of over-grooming and to take steps to prevent it from happening.
-Obviously, apart from increased hair intake and hairball formation, it is beneficial for your cat’s overall health to have any underlying causes identified and treated.
+Regardless of the cause, over-grooming increases their ingestion of hair and consequently increases their chances of developing hairballs.
+Therefore, It is prudent for pet parents to be aware of the potential causes of over-grooming and take steps to prevent it.
+Apart from increased hair intake and hairball formation, it is beneficial for your cat’s overall health to have any underlying causes identified and treated.

 Regular preventative treatment for fleas and other external parasites can help.
-Cats that go out and about are especially vulnerable to flea infestations, and other parasites.
+Cats that go out and about are especially vulnerable to flea infestations and other parasites.
 The itch incited by these parasites can lead to over-grooming.
-In cats that suffer from flea allergic dermatitis, flea bites can lead to intense irritation, followed by massive over-grooming, sometimes to the point of bleeding skin and infection.
+In cats that suffer from flea allergic dermatitis, flea bites can lead to intense irritation, followed by massive over-grooming, sometimes bleeding skin and infection.

-There is a vast array of parasite treatments available, with different modes of action.
-Seek advice from your veterinarian as to which is the most appropriate for your cat.
+A vast array of parasite treatments are available, with different modes of action.
+Seek your veterinarian’s advice on which is the most appropriate for your cat.

 Allergic skin disease

 Although an allergy to flea saliva is the most common allergy in cats, there are other things they can be allergic to, which can also lead to itching and increased intake of hair as they seek to relieve their irritation.
-A byproduct of keeping allergic skin disease under control, thereby relieving your cat’s intense discomfort, is the reduction in hair intake due to excessive grooming.
+A byproduct of keeping allergic skin disease under control, thereby relieving your cat’s intense discomfort, is reduced hair intake due to excessive grooming.

 Sources of stress

 Over-grooming can also be due to behavioral issues.
-If physical causes of over-grooming are eliminated, then the possibility that it is a behavioral problem needs to be considered.
+If physical causes of over-grooming are eliminated, then the possibility of it being a behavioral problem must be considered.
 Try to identify and, if possible, eliminate potential sources of stress in your cat’s environment.
 There are also various nutraceuticals and pheromone-based products that are thought to help reduce stress in cats.
 Again, as with any supplementation, seek veterinary advice first.

-The average frequency that a cat will bring up hairballs is about once or twice a month.
+The average frequency a cat will bring up hairballs is about once or twice a month.
 They may gag and retch before vomiting up a hairball.
-Although round in the stomach they are usually tubular, cigar-shaped structures after they have been eliminated from the body, due to their passage through the esophagus.
-Your cat may gag and retch a few times before a hairball emerges but if you notice your cat repeatedly retching and gagging unproductively then you need to have him or her examined by a veterinarian.
+Although round in the stomach, they are usually tubular, cigar-shaped structures after they have been eliminated from the body due to their passage through the esophagus.
+Your cat may gag and retch a few times before a hairball emerges, but if you notice your cat repeatedly retching and gagging unproductively, you must have them examined by a veterinarian.

-Hairballs can on occasion cause obstruction of the digestive tract, typically in the small intestine, but sometimes elsewhere.
+Hairballs can, on occasion, obstruct the digestive tract, typically in the small intestine but sometimes elsewhere.
 Obstruction is life-threatening and needs to be treated quickly.
-Apart from unproductive retching or gagging other signs to look out for are loss of appetite, constipation or diarrhea, and a painful abdomen.
-Veterinary advice should be sought quickly if any of these signs or anything else concerning is noticed.
-While they may not be due to obstruction there are several other serious problems that they may be indicative of so veterinary attention is warranted if they are noted.
+Apart from unproductive retching or gagging, other signs to look out for are loss of appetite, constipation or diarrhea, and a painful abdomen.
+Veterinary advice should be sought quickly if these signs or anything else is noticed.
+While they may not be due to obstruction, there are several other serious problems they may be indicative of, so veterinary attention is warranted if noted.

-Your veterinarian will take a history from you, examine your cat, and is likely to advise further diagnostic tests such as x-rays, or bloods.
-If an obstruction is thought to be likely based on the history, clinical examination, and diagnostic tests, then surgical intervention and removal of the obstruction is advised.
+Your veterinarian will take a history from you, examine your cat, and is likely to advise further diagnostic tests such as X-rays, or bloods tests If an obstruction is thought to be likely based on the history, clinical examination, and diagnostic tests, then surgical intervention and removal of the obstruction is advised.